illumio/terraform-provider-illumio-core/docs/resources/security_rule.md

 - `sec_connect` (Boolean) Determines whether a secure connection is established.
 Default value: false
 - `stateless` (Boolean) Determines whether packet filtering is stateless for the rule.
 Default value: false
 - `unscoped_consumers` (Boolean) If false (the default), the created Rule will be an intra-scope rule.
 If true, it will be extra-scope.
 Default value: false
+- `use_workload_subnets` (Set of String) Whether to use workload subnets instead of IP addresses for providers/consumers.
+Allowed values are "providers" and/or "consumers"

 ### Read-Only